 Over the course of thousands of miles of riding, we tested these shoes on a variety of terrain and trail types.
-We evaluated each model on comfort, weight, power transfer, traction and walkability, and durability.
-We included shoes that cover the full range of riding disciplines and styles.
-We put a good cross section of XC race shoes up against Enduro/All mountain and gravity oriented shoes to see what works best and how they compare to each other.
+We evaluated them based on our metrics and provided a score for each.
+We included shoes that cover the full range of riding disciplines and styles to ensure a well-rounded comparison.
+We put a good cross-section of XC race shoes up against Enduro/All-mountain and gravity oriented shoes to see what works best and how they compare to each other.

 At OutdoorGearLab, we don't rate the products we test based on their price, but we always appreciate a good value.
 Like many things, the price of a mountain bike shoe often dictates its overall quality and performance.
 Yes, some of the highest performing shoes we tested are also the most expensive, but this isn't always the case.
-Some of the more reasonably priced competitors, like the Scott MTB Team Boa, score well across our metrics despite costing less than the competition.
+Some of the more reasonably-priced competitors, like the Scott MTB Team Boa and Specialized Rime 2.0, scored well across our metrics despite a lower price tag than much of the competition.

-Your shoes are the only thing between your legs and your pedals and are one of only three places where your body makes contact with your bike.
-This is a critical interface between rider and machine, and sole stiffness dictates how efficiently shoes transfer your energy and power directly into your drivetrain.
-A benefit of clipless mountain bike shoes is that they position your feet in the optimal spot during the pedal stroke, which helps increase your pedaling efficiency.
+Your shoes comprise a key interface between your legs and your pedals and are one of only three contact points between your body and the bike.
+This is a critical interaction between rider and machine, and sole stiffness dictates how efficiently shoes transfer your energy and power directly into your drivetrain.
+A stiff sole and solid shoe-to-pedal interface creates a sturdy platform for the rider to translate their leg power directly into forward motion.
+In contrast, a flimsy sole saps power by flexing and causes foot fatigue.
+A benefit of clipless mountain bike shoes is that they position your feet in the optimal spot during the pedal stroke, which helps increase your pedaling efficiency over flats.

-These days the lines are being blurred between trail/all-mountain shoes and their XC oriented counterparts.
+These days the lines are being blurred between trail/all-mountain shoes and their XC-oriented counterparts.
 Shoes are being developed that can provide excellent power transfer while still offering some flex through the toe for comfortable off the bike walkability.
-Shoes like the Shimano ME7 and the Five Ten Kestrel Pro Boa are good examples of this.
+Shoes like the Shimano ME7, Specialized 2FO Cliplite, Five Ten Kestrel Pro Boa, and the Ride Concepts Transition are good examples of this.
 They feature a stiff shank from the heel to the ball of the foot and a bit of flex from the ball of the foot forward.
-Combine that design with a grippy rubber sole, and you can lay down the power on the bike and walk like normal off the bike too.
+Combine that design with a grippy rubber sole, and you can lay down the power on the bike and walk like mostly-normal off the bike too.

-When it comes to mountain biking shoes, we think comfort is among the most important things.
+When you're spending multiple hours in the saddle or chattering down rough trails, comfort can make or break your day.
 The more comfortable your shoe is, the more comfortable you are, and the better you can ride.
-Discomfort can be a distraction.
-When you're riding the only thing you should be focusing on is the trail ahead of you.
+Discomfort can be a huge distraction when a few millimeters one way or the other can mean the difference between nailing your line or ending up in a heap.
+When you're riding, the only thing you should be focusing on is the trail ahead of you.
 How do we measure comfort?
 When a shoe inspires confidence right out of the box and becomes an extension of your body, we think that's usually a good thing.
 Ideally, the only thing you should notice about your shoes when you're riding is how little you notice them.